igorkandyba/different/Blur/README.md

  - *GaussBlur.pas*

-Each of file contains adaptation of the original source code I have found Internet.
+Each file contains adaptation of the original source code I have found in Internet.

 Original author and developer of source code is **Mario Klingemann**.
 Author's web-site: http://incubator.quasimondo.com